-Junior hunters who are 10 years of age or older but under 16 and hold a valid junior hunting license can participate in special youth hunting days for deer, spring wild turkey, and migratory waterfowl.
+Junior hunters who hold a valid junior hunting license can participate in special youth hunting days for bear, deer, spring wild turkey, and migratory waterfowl.
 On these days, all laws pertaining to hunting deer, spring wild turkey, and waterfowl apply.

 - Youth Bear Hunting Day: Occurs on August 29, 2015, which is the Saturday prior to the opening day of the bear hunting season.
 A licensed junior hunter may hunt bear with a firearm, bow and arrow, or crossbow during the youth bear hunting day.
 Use of dogs is prohibited; hunting over bait or still hunting is permitted.
 The accompanying parent, guardian, or qualified adult shall not possess a firearm, bow and arrow, or crossbow while accompanying a participating youth hunter.